Pentagon releases first video of botched Kabul airstrike | Law-Order

 - United States

-The New York Times obtained the footage through a Freedom of Information Act lawsuit against US Central Command, which then posted the imagery to its website.
-It marks the first public release of video footage of the August 29 strike, which the Pentagon initially defended but later called a tragic mistake.
+The New York Times obtained the footage through a Freedom of Information Act lawsuit against U.S. Central Command, which then posted the imagery to its website.
+It marks the first public release of video footage of the Aug.
+29 strike, which the Pentagon initially defended but later called a tragic mistake.

 The videos include about 25 minutes of footage from what the Times reported were two MQ-9 Reaper drones, showing the scene of the strike prior to, during and after a missile struck a civilian car in a courtyard on a residential street.
 Indistinct images show individuals moving in or near the attack zone.